Skip to content ↓

 Ibuprofen will NOT be given to any student under the age of 16 unless they are prescribed by a GP.

-All medication left in school once the school year is over or the student leaves the school must be disposed of by the parents, so school will contact as and when necessary.
+All medication left in the Academy once the year is over or when a student leaves the Academy must be disposed of by the parent, so we will contact as and when necessary.
 Parents will be contacted when held medication is out of date so they can collect to dispose of and provide new medication.

-For safety of all students the following procedures will be followed in school:
+For the safety of all students, the following procedures will be followed in the Academy:

 Any student that suffers a nosebleed will be sent to the first aid room immediately so they can be seen to.